syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 It is all well and good to tell the operator to create a deployment, but is it allowed?
 In Kubernetes there is strict role based access control (RBAC) that limits what actions people and applications can take.

 With this new change, we now need the operator to be allowed to work with deployments.
-Kubebuilder provides a mechanism to do this very easily through comments much like those used in the CRD fields.
+Kubebuilder provides a mechanism to do this very easily through comments, much like those used in the CRD fields.

 If you look near the top of the `controllers/website_controller.go` file in the `Code editor` tab you should see some comment lines that start with `//+kubebuilder:rbac` (around line 45).
 Each line describes a single RBAC permission.